stephensong/elementary/CONTRIBUTING.md

 git checkout master
 ```

-If you want to make changes to a previous release, checkout the relevant version branch.
-For example:
+If you want to make changes to a previous release, checkout the relevant version branch instead.
+Example:

 ```
 git checkout master/v1.0